jsenv/core/docs/testing/readme.md

 }
 ```

-Note: An empty file is a completed test.
+Note: An empty file is a completed execution.

 # How to test async code?